 Finland's EU Presidency begins today, 1 July 2019.
-The forthcoming term offers Finns a window to Europe and an excellent opportunity to contribute to the future comptitiveness of the EU and Finland, sustainable growth, and investments into research and development.
+The forthcoming term offers Finns a window to Europe and an excellent opportunity to contribute to the future competitiveness of the EU and Finland, sustainable growth, and investments into research and development.
 Business Finland will showcase Finland’s pioneering innovations and motivate different organizations to utilize the EU’s financial flows.

 In addition to official meetings, a wide range of events will be held in Finland during the EU Presidency, providing excellent opportunities for strengthening European cooperation and supporting important topics.

 EU funding is an important driver for the events and cooperation, but they can also highlight Finnish know-how and innovations especially in the spearhead themes, which are digitalization, energy and battery industries, circular economy, and health.

 “This is an opportunity to engage with ongoing and future projects, value chains and initiatives.
 Together we can impact how and in which research and innovation activities investments are made in Finland and Europe,” says Eero Silvennoinen from Business Finland.
 Silvennoinen is responsible for Business Finland’s joint efforts during Finland’s EU Presidency.

 The current framework program Horizon 2020 is nearing its end – the final large and important funding applications will open this year.

 However, there is still some EUR 13.5 billion that can be applied for the year 2020.
 An important share of this budget will be used for projects solving the challenge of climate change.